codefellows/seattle-code-301n24/curriculum/class-10/facilitator/README.md

 > Code Review for today is covered when you break the students up into groups and them work together.

-### Modularization and Pagination Workshop
+### In Memory Persistance

 - **Why** (5 min)
-  - students need hands on practice
-  - hearing how peers solved a problem they were struggling with is invaluable
-  - being able to explain how they solved a problem to a struggling peer is essisntial to solidfying knowledge
+  - To reduce the number of hits on an API
+  - Global Cashing
+  - Increases the performance of everything (expect for memory)

 - **What**
-  - break students up into groups of three
-  - give them the starter demo code and instruct them to modularize both the front-end and the back-end
-  - If students finish early, have them figure out a way to paginate the recipes
-    - Give them the hint that this API uses a `from` and `to` query params
-  - give them 45 minutes to an hour to do this while you check in on each group
+  - In memory persistance is simply an object that is going to hold the results from our API call so that we don't have to hit the API every time a uers asks for the same city.
+The second time a user asks for a city (or the thrid etc...), we will simply return the results that we have in our cache rather than make another API call.

 - **How** (60 min)
-  - After a break, bring the class back together and lead a discussion on the successes and challenges of that exercise
-  - Go through the code and modularize both the front-end and the back-end.
-Be sure the spend time talking about how to deal with promises
-  - Add an in-memory database to the code
+  - Build out the demo with the students, but start with a detailed drawing of the WRRC.
+Be sure to include the in memory database in your drawing.
+Wait until students have a firm grasp of the higher level process before proceeding to the code.

 - **Experimentation and Discovery Ideas**
+  - How long might you want to keep data cached?
+  - How could you keep track of how long data is cached?
+  - Would could you do if data is too old?

 ## Lab Notes

 - Today is the final day of the City Explorer Lab.
-Students will add an in-memory database into their server code to store location obejcts as well as add a route for movies.
+Students will add an in-memory database into their server code to store location obejcts.

 ## What changed from the previous class?